ehrrsn7/procedural-programming/cpp/Procedural Programming/ProceduralProgramming Unit 1/output.md

 }
 ```

-Please see page 36 for a bint.
+Please see page 36 for a hint.

 ## Problem 8